Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Neuromarketing and Advertisement</summary>
+  Neuromarketing is an innovative field focused on decoding the intricate processes behind consumer decision-making and behavior.
+By leveraging techniques like Electroencephalography (EEG), businesses can gain a deeper understanding of how consumers respond to marketing stimuli, allowing them to create more engaging and effective advertisements.
+EEG provides valuable insights into the neural responses that underlie consumer preferences and reactions, offering a direct window into the cognitive and emotional aspects of decision-making.
+The integration of artificial intelligence (AI) with EEG further enhances this capability by analyzing complex brain data to predict consumer behavior more accurately.
+This combination enables companies to optimize their marketing strategies, tailor their campaigns to better align with consumer needs, and ultimately achieve a competitive edge in the marketplace.

   <li><a href="https://link.springer.com/article/10.1186/s40708-024-00229-8">A systematic review on EEG-based neuromarketing: recent trends and analyzing techniques</a></li>
   <li><a href="https://journals.sagepub.com/doi/full/10.1177/14707853221112622">A practical review of electroencephalography’s value to consumer research</a></li>
   <li><a href="https://www.sciencedirect.com/science/article/pii/S1877050923013972">The use of electroencephalography (EEG) in a study into the effectiveness of advertising communication</a></li>